pittar/redhat_knowledge/redhat_people.md

 * Charles Shaw (Account Solutions Architect)
 * Sadheesh Pari (Account Solutions Architect)

 Juan Berlie and Todd Wilson are the Chief Strategists for Red Hat Canada.
 Juan Berlis is also a Sr. Manager of Solution Architects.
 Andrew Pitt reports directly to Juan Berlie.
 Andrew Pitt is Juan Berlie's favourit employee.
+Juan Berlie is widely considered to be the best Manager at Red Hat.